Toyota 4Runner Insurance Rates

 Ready to find out how much you should pay for a 4Runner?
 Enter your five-digit ZIP code into our FREE quote comparison tool above to compare the best Toyota 4Runner car insurance rates.

-The average insurance rates for a Toyota 4Runner are $914 a year with full coverage.
-Comprehensive costs around $174 each year, collision costs $202, and liability coverage costs $402.
-Buying just liability costs as little as $446 a year, with insurance for high-risk drivers costing around $1,950.
-Teen drivers cost the most to insure at $3,590 a year or more.
+The average insurance prices for a Toyota 4Runner are $914 every 12 months for full coverage.
+Comprehensive costs an estimated $174, collision insurance costs $202, and liability insurance costs around $402.
+A liability-only policy costs as low as $446 a year, and high-risk insurance costs around $1,950.
+Teenage drivers cost the most to insure at up to $3,590 a year.

 Average premium for full coverage: $914

-Includes $500 policy deductibles, 30/60 bodily injury liability limits, and includes medical/PIP and uninsured motorist coverage.
-Prices are averaged for all U.S. states and 4Runner models.
+Includes $500 policy deductibles, bodily injury liability limits of 30/60, and includes additional medical/uninsured motorist coverage.
+Prices are averaged for all states and for different 4Runner trim levels.

 Price Range Variability

-For an average driver, Toyota 4Runner insurance rates go from the low end price of $446 for liability-only coverage to a high rate of $1,950 for a driver who requires high-risk insurance.
+For a 40-year-old driver, Toyota 4Runner insurance rates range from the cheapest price of $446 for just the minimum liability insurance to a much higher rate of $1,950 for a driver who has had serious violations or accidents.

 Urban vs. Rural Price Range